 Nha Rong Harbor (or Ho Chi Minh Museum – Ho Chi Minh city branch) which is known as the largest harbor in Saigon, one of the most highlight attractions in Ho Chi Minh City, attracts millions of Vietnamese as well as foreign tourists each year by the unique architecture blending with the perfect combination between French style and Vietnamese culture.
 It is also famous for witnessing one of the most critical historical events of Vietnam.
 This is the site where President Ho Chi Minh – the most talented leader in Vietnam, embarked aboard to seek a path to national salvation in 1911.
-Nha Rong Harbor is an imperative tourist destination on the trip to discover Ho Chi Minh City.
+Nha Rong Harbor is an imperative tourist destination on the trip to discover on Ho Chi Minh City tours.

 History of Nha Rong Harbor

 Nha Rong (or Ho Chi Minh Museum) is situated on the junction of the Saigon River, at the end of Nguyen Tat Thanh street.
 “Nha Rong” means “Dragon House”.
 Initially, it was a busy commercial harbor of Ho Chi Minh city which was built by the French between 1862 and 1863 to exchange goods, weapons, and materials during the French occupation of Vietnam.

 Nha Rong Harbor & The Story of President Ho Chi Minh